Pancreatitis in Cats

-While it is extremely difficult to differentiate between the two forms, the clinical signs associated with acute pancreatitis sometimes are more severe.
-Acute pancreatitis can lead to systemic inflammation, shock, and death, and needs to be treated aggressively.
+There are two different types of feline pancreatitis; acute and chronic.
+While it can be extremely difficult to differentiate between the two forms, the clinical signs associated with acute pancreatitis are sometimes more severe; it occurs suddenly and lasts for a short period of time, can lead to systemic inflammation, shock, and death, and needs to be treated aggressively.

-Depending on the severity of the pancreatitis, symptoms may vary, and are often similar to those caused by other health problems.
+Depending on the severity of the feline pancreatitis, symptoms may vary and can appear suddenly.
+Some cats may not show visible signs of discomfort until the condition is severe.
+Symptoms are also often similar to those caused by other health problems.
 Here are some things to look out for:

 Both acute and chronic pancreatitis can cause scarring of the pancreas, leading to problems with the functionality of other organs.
 The scarring also affects insulin and digestive enzyme production, which can lead to liver disease and diabetes.
 Cats that develop acute pancreatitis are at risk for developing life-threatening conditions like disseminated intravascular coagulation (DIC) as well as heart arrhythmias and difficulty breathing.

-There is no one cause, which is why pancreatitis is difficult to diagnose.
+There can be a number of different causes of pancreatitis, which makes it difficult to diagnose.
 Potential factors that may contribute to the development of pancreatitis include: